phpfunk/phpfunk.github.com/about/readme.md

 ### Work/Life Balance
 I value time away from work to relax and recharge.
 You should as well.
 I don't normally check email/slack in off times.
 If you do need me during non-core hours, please give me a call.
 I will always answer or get right back to you.
 I will not contact you in off times unless it is an emergency.
 They make delayed sending in slack and gmail for this very reason.

+# What Does Success Look Like For Me
+- The team is consistency delivering valuable product updates to customers
+- The team is hitting their goals that rollup to company goals
+- The team is comfortable pushing back when they don't understand why
+- The team can operate without me
+- Everyone (at the company) is comfortable giving me feedback
+- Individuals have growth plans and are working towards the next stage of their career

 # Things I Need Help With
 We all have things we need help improving.
 Below are a few things I could always use help with to improve.